XENONnT/utilix/README.md

 - `xedocs.sqlite`: Contains corrections and other xedocs collections

 **Note**: The dump process can take significant time depending on data size.
 Plan accordingly.

+You can also change the naming of the files.
+Conult `python -m utilix.mongo_to_sqlite --help`for more information.

 #### 2. Configure Environment Variables